zorem/migrate-from-aftership-to-ast/README.md

 ### Map the Shipping provider names

-You can use this code snippet in functions.php to maop the shipping provider names in case the shipping provider name on AfterShip does not match the name of the provider on the AST shipping providers list.
+You can use this code snippet in functions.php to map the shipping provider names in case the shipping provider name on AfterShip does not match the name of the provider on the AST shipping providers list.

 // The filter callback function. function mfata_tracking_provider( $provider ) {